DURABLE RESPONSE RATES THROUGH 5 YEARS1,2

 • PASI 90 at Week 16 for SOTYKTU vs apremilast: PSO-1: 36% (n=118/330) vs 20% (n=33/168), P=0.0002; PSO-2: 27% (n=138/511) and 18% for apremilast (n=46/254); P=0.0046.
 PASI 90 at Week 24 for SOTYKTU vs apremilast: PSO-1: 42% (n=140/330) vs 22% (n=37/168), P<0.0001; PSO-2: 32% (n=164/511) vs 20% (n=50/254), P=0.0002

-LTE=long-term extension; mNRI=modified non-responder imputation; PASI=Psoriasis Area and Severity Index; PASI 75=≥75% reduction from baseline in PASI score; PASI 90=≥90% reduction in baseline PASI score.
+LTE=long-term extension; mNRI=modified non-responder imputation; PASI=Psoriasis Area and Severity Index; PASI 75=≥75% improvement from baseline in PASI; PASI 90=≥90% improvement from baseline in PASI; ss-PGA=scalp-specific Physician's Global Assessment; ss-PGA 0/1=scalp-specific Physician's Global Assessment, patients achieving clear (0) or almost clear (1) skin.

 ARE YOU READY TO EXPLORE MORE?
 SELECT A TOPIC BELOW.